Rav Papa

 300 CE–375 CE · Amoraim · Naresh

 Rav Papa bar Chanan was a leading fifth-generation Babylonian Amora who flourished in the late fourth century CE, principally active in the academy at Naresh.
-He was a student of Rav Hisda and Rabba, and later a colleague of Rav Huna bar Nathan and other major scholars of his generation.
+He was a student of Abaye and Rava, and later a colleague of Rav Huna bar Nathan and other major scholars of his generation.
 Rav Papa is extensively quoted throughout the Babylonian Talmud, particularly in discussions of halakha related to monetary law, ritual practice, and everyday applications of Jewish law.
 He was known for his sharp reasoning and practical wisdom, and his rulings became authoritative in the tradition.
 The Talmud preserves many of his sayings and legal innovations, reflecting his role as a preeminent teacher who shaped the final stages of Amoraic discourse before the closure of the Talmud.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →